postmanlabs/labs-docs/src/pages/docs/postman/collection-runs/using-environments-in-collection-runs.md

 If you switch back to the main Postman app window and check the value of the variable `foo`, you'll see that it is now `bar2`.

 By default, any variable changes in the environment (or globals) in the Collection Runner shows in the main Postman app window because `Persist Variables` is checked in the options.
-If you run the collection once again, you'll see that it now fails, since we changed the value of the variable `foo`.
+If you run the collection once again, you'll see that it now fails, since you changed the value of the variable `foo`.

 [![collection runner results](https://assets.postman.com/postman-docs/using_environment_in_collection_runs/collection_runner_results.png)](https://assets.postman.com/postman-docs/using_environment_in_collection_runs/collection_runner_results.png)